-In all other cases, where the A-CVA is affected by a model approval, change or extension, either sub-paragraph (1) applies when assessing the IMM exposure calculation underlying the A-CVA or the IMA RTS11 are used for assessing the market risk model component of the A-CVA.
+In all other cases, where the A-CVA is affected by a model approval, change or extension, either sub-paragraph (1) applies when assessing the IMM exposure calculation underlying the A-CVA or the IMA RTS are used for assessing the market risk model component of the A-CVA.

-- 3. In performing the assessment referred to in sub-paragraphs (1) and (2), the methodologies defined in each chapter of the EGAM are applied by the ECB.
+- 3. In performing the assessment referred to in sub-paragraphs (2) and (3), the methodologies defined in each chapter of the EGAM are applied by the ECB.
 To the extent appropriate, additional assessment methodologies are also applied depending on the nature, size and degree of complexity of the institution's business and organisational structure, and covering other relevant CRR provisions not explicitly mentioned here.
-Additional methodologies for the assessment may also be applied in the following cases: - (a) the materiality of sub-portfolios, respectively transaction types that are affected by the various stochastic processes and the various margining schemes; - (b) the complexity of stochastic processes underlying exposure distributions and their calibration; - (c) the complexity of margining schemes and closeout netting contracts that the institution has agreed with counterparties, and their representation in the model;
+Additional methodologies for the assessment may also be applied in the following cases: - (a) the materiality of sub-portfolios, respectively transaction types that are affected by the various stochastic processes and the various margining schemes; - (b) the complexity of stochastic processes underlying exposure distributions and their calibration; - (c) the complexity of margining schemes and closeout netting contracts that the institution has agreed with counterparties, and their representation in the model; - (d) the appropriateness of quantitative and qualitative validation activities regarding the CCR exposure model;

-11 EBA Final Draft Regulatory Technical Standards on the specification of the assessment methodology for competent authorities regarding compliance of an institution with the requirements to use internal models for market risk and assessment of significant share under Article 363(4)(b) and (c) of Regulation (EU) No 575/2013.
+&lt;sup>12 EBA Final Draft Regulatory Technical Standards on the specification of the assessment methodology for competent authorities regarding compliance of an institution with the requirements to use internal models for market risk and assessment of significant share under Article 363(4)(b) and (c) of Regulation (EU) No 575/2013.